What are the benefits of participating in the UTSC Undergraduate Research Poster Forum?

-A panel of judges will evaluate each poster presentation based on students' presentation of their work, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Engagement; Citations, References, & Context.
-Students should be prepared to explain their poster to a judge who is not familiar with their field.
-Please refer to the detailed judging rubric for additional information.
+A panel of judges from a variety of disciplines will evaluate each poster presentation based on students' presentation of their work, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Citations, References, & Context.
+Students' video presentation and poster should take into account that they may evaluated by judges who are not familiar with their field.
+The detailed judging rubric and additional information to follow.

 How many prizes are offered?

 There will be up to three prizes awarded:

 What are the important deadlines for the Undergraduate Research Forum?